titoghose/Q-Pi/README.md

 ## Linux installation

-Follow these steps sequentially to setup the system on Linux to run Q-Pi:

-1. Open a terminal and execute the following commands:

-    ```
-   sudo apt-get update
-   sudo apt install python3-pip
-    ```
-    In case pip for Python 3 is already installed, you can skip this step.

-2. Install Java Development Kit 8 on the system.
-In order to do so, run the following command on the terminal:
-    ```
-    apt-get install openjdk-8-jdk
-    ```

-3. Download or Clone this repository.
+Download or Clone this repository.
 Open a terminal, navigate inside the Q-Pi folder and execute the following steps to install all the dependencies for python:

     ```
     chmod +x qpi_linux_installation.sh